Dalton's Atomic Theory

 - All matter is made up of indivisible atoms

-- Atoms of the same element are identical
+- Atoms of the same element are identical in mass and properties

 - Different elements have different types of atoms